Japan - Education

-Japan is the 5th-largest donor to education; education for women and girls increasingly in focus
+Japan is the fifth-largest donor to education; increasing focus on training for industry, science, and technology

 MOFA sets priorities for education; JICA formulates bilateral education projects

 The Ministry of Foreign Affairs (MOFA) sets priorities for education, in consultation with other ministries.
 Within MOFA, the International Cooperation Bureau, led by Director-General Atsushi Ueno, leads policy design and ODA budget development.
 The Bureau's Global Issues Cooperation Division, led by Director Koichiro Matsumoto, is responsible for multilateral cooperation and some sector policies including education.

 The Ministry of Education, Culture, Sports, Science, and Technology (MEXT) manages most of the costs associated with students from low- and middle-income countries studying in Japan.
 JICA's department for Human Development (led by Senior Vice President Imoto Sachiko) is also involved in education project formulation, especially related to bilateral funding.